ray-project/ray/doc/source/ray-logging.rst

 ---------------------------
 .. _logging-directory-structure:

-By default, ray logs are stored in a `/tmp/ray/session_*/logs` directory.
+By default, Ray logs are stored in a `/tmp/ray/session_*/logs` directory.

 .. note::

     The default temp directory is `/tmp/ray` (for Linux and Mac OS).
 If you'd like to change the temp directory, you can specify it when `ray start` or `ray.init()` is called.

-A new ray instance creates a new session ID to the temp directory.
+A new Ray instance creates a new session ID to the temp directory.
 The latest session ID is symlinked to `/tmp/ray/session_latest`.

 Here's a Ray log directory structure.
-Note that `.out` is logs from stdout/stderr and `.err` is logs fro stderr.
+Note that `.out` is logs from stdout/stderr and `.err` is logs from stderr.
 The backward compatibility of log directories is not maintained.

-- `dashboard.log`: A log file of a ray dashboard.
+- `dashboard.log`: A log file of a Ray dashboard.
-- `dashboard_agent.log`: Every ray node has one dashboard agent.
+- `dashboard_agent.log`: Every Ray node has one dashboard agent.
 This is a log file of the agent.
-- `gcs_server.[out|err]`: GCS server is a stateless server that manages business logic that needs to be performed on GCS (Redis).
-It exists only in a head node.
+- `gcs_server.[out|err]`: The GCS server is a stateless server that manages business logic that needs to be performed on GCS (Redis).
+It exists only in the head node.
-- `log_monitor.log`: Log monitor is in charge of streaming logs to a driver.
+- `log_monitor.log`: The log monitor is in charge of streaming logs to the driver.
 - `monitor.log`: Ray's cluster launcher is operated with a monitor process.
-It also manages autoscaler.
+It also manages the autoscaler.
 - `monitor.[out|err]`: Stdout and stderr of a cluster launcher.
 - `plasma_store.[out|err]`: Deprecated.
 - `python-core-driver-[worker_id]_[pid].log`: Ray drivers consist of CPP core and Python/Java frontend.
-It is a log file generated from CPP code.
+This is a log file generated from CPP code.
 - `python-core-worker-[worker_id]_[pid].log`: Ray workers consist of CPP core and Python/Java frontend.
-It is a log file generated from CPP code.
+This is a log file generated from CPP code.
 - `raylet.[out|err]`: A log file of raylets.
 - `redis-shard_[shard_index].[out|err]`: A log file of GCS (Redis by default) shards.
 - `redis.[out|err]`: A log file of GCS (Redis by default).
 - `worker-[worker_id]-[job_id]-[pid].[out|err]`: Python/Java part of Ray drivers and workers.
 All of stdout and stderr from tasks/actors are streamed here.
 Note that job_id is an id of the driver.
 - `io-worker-[worker_id]-[pid].[out|err]`: Ray creates IO workers to spill/restore objects to external storage by default from Ray 1.3+.
-It is a log file of IO workers.
+This is a log file of IO workers.

 Log rotation
 ------------